atkinsj/fts-elasticsearch/README.md

-# fts-elasticsearch
+# fts-elastic
-fts-elasticsearch is a Dovecot full-text search indexing plugin that uses ElasticSearch as a backend.
+fts-elastic is a Dovecot full-text search indexing plugin that uses ElasticSearch as a backend.

 Dovecot communicates to ES using HTTP/JSON queries.
 It supports automatic indexing and searching of e-mail.